sarulabs/di/README.md

 func createApp() di.Context {
 	builder, _ := di.NewBuilder()

-	// use a logger or you will lose the errors
+	// Use a logger or you will lose the errors
-	// that can happen during the creation of the objects builder.Logger = &di.BasicLogger{}
+	// that can happen during the creation of the objects. builder.Logger = &di.BasicLogger{}

 	// Define the connection pool in the App scope.